Trump grants full pardon to Russia probe figure George Papadopoulos | Politics

 President Donald Trump granted a full pardon on Tuesday to George Papadopoulos, a former campaign aide who pleaded guilty as part of the investigation into Russian meddling in the 2016 presidential election.
 Trump also pardoned Alex van der Zwaan, 36, the Dutch son-in-law of Russian billionaire German Khan.
 Van der Zwaan was sentenced to 30 days in prison and fined $20,000 for lying to U.S. Special Counsel Robert Mueller’s investigators about contacts with an official in Trump’s 2016 campaign.

 Their names were included in a wave of pre-Christmas pardons announced by the White House.
-Trump granted full pardons to 15 people, including two former Republican lawmakers, and commuted all or part of the sentences of five others.
-Papadopoulos, 33, was an adviser to Trump's 2016 campaign.
-He pleaded guilty in 2017 to lying to FBI agents about the timing and significance of his contacts with people who claimed to have ties to top Russian officials.
+Trump granted full pardons to 15 people and commuted all or part of the sentences of five others.
+The list of pardons and commutations included three former Republican lawmakers.
+Also pardoned were former U.S. service members - Nicholas Slatten, Paul Slough, Evan Liberty and Dustin Heard - who were convicted of killing Iraqi civilians while working as contractors in 2007.

-“The defendant’s crime was serious and caused damage to the government’s investigation into Russian interference in the 2016 presidential election,” a sentencing recommendation memo from then-U.S. Special Counsel Robert Mueller had said.
-He served 12 days of a 14-day sentence in federal prison, then was placed on a 12-month supervised release.

-The White House said Papadopoulos was charged with "a process-related crime, one count of making false statements," as part of the Mueller probe, which Trump had denounced as a witch hunt.
-"Today’s pardon helps correct the wrong that Mueller’s team inflicted on so many people," the White House said.

-The pardons were part of a flurry of such actions expected by the outgoing Republican president before Democratic President-elect Joe Biden takes office on Jan.
-20. Trump, who has refused to concede, has made unsubstantiated claims of widespread voting fraud and pursued a series of unsuccessful lawsuits to overturn the result.
+Democratic Representative Adam Schiff, chairman of the House of Representatives Intelligence Committee, said Trump was abusing power by issuing the pardons, "to reward his friends and political allies, to protect those who lie to cover up him, to shelter those guilty of killing civilians, and to undermine an investigation that uncovered massive wrongdoing."
 Last month, Trump pardoned his former national security adviser Michael Flynn, who had twice pleaded guilty to lying to the FBI during the Russia investigation.
 The Flynn pardon drew condemnation from Democrats and other critics.

+In July, Trump commuted the sentence of longtime friend and adviser Roger Stone, sparing him from prison after he was convicted of lying under oath to lawmakers investigating Russian interference in the 2016 election.
+FORMER LAWMAKERS

 ALSO READ